 - Know the adjustments of the ARM plan you’ve selected.
 There’s a big difference between how much your rate will go up on a 5-year ARM with 2/2/5 caps and 5/2/5 caps.
 Review the consumer handbook on adjustable-rate mortgages, along with the ARM adjustments on each loan estimate, so you know the worst-case payment scenarios.

-- Shop around for the best rate.
+- Shop around for your best rate.
 Some mortgage lenders specialize in ARMs, while others focus their best pricing on 30-year, fixed-rate mortgages.
-Try a comparison rate site to gather mortgage quotes from three to five different lenders to find the best 5/1 ARM mortgage rates.
+Try a comparison rate site to gather mortgage quotes from three to five different lenders to find your best 5/1 ARM mortgage rates.